 In terms of encouraging biodiversity, hemp definitely comes out on top.
-Fiber hemp is rated as the fifth best crop for biodiversity (behind alfalfa, timber trees, oilseed hemp, and ginseng), whereas flax only comes in ninth (after apples, peanuts, and grapes).
+Fiber hemp is rated as the fifth-best crop for biodiversity (behind alfalfa, timber trees, oilseed hemp, and ginseng.
+Flax only comes in ninth (after apples, peanuts, and grapes).

 Of course, transforming hemp and flax plants into usable fibers also has some environmental impact.
-Both fibers are produced by a process called retting, in which the fibers are separated from the other plant material using water and enzymes.
+Both fibers are produced by a process called retting.
+During retting, the fibers are separated from the other plant material using water and enzymes.

 A 2008 study by Turunen and van der Werf suggests that while flax retting could cause more environmental problems due to its increased need for pesticides, hemp requires more water to complete the process.
-Other than that, no significant differences were found.
+Other than that, the researchers found no significant differences.

 Hemp vs. Linen: Versatility

 The final category in our head to head is versatility.
 Both hemp and flax plants are used for their fibers and their seeds.
-Hemp seeds and flax seeds are both considered extraordinarily healthy and contain beneficial omega-3 fatty acids among other nutrients.
+Hemp seeds and flax seeds are considered extraordinarily healthy and contain beneficial omega-3 fatty acids, among other nutrients.

 However, hemp has another distinct advantage over flax as its leaves and flowers contain cannabinoids such as CBD.
 They also possess other beneficial compounds like terpenes and flavonoids, and together these provide a wealth of health-boosting properties.

-CBD oil is used to relieve a whole range of conditions ranging from pain to epilepsy.
-It is thought to be anti-inflammatory, antioxidant, and have neuroprotectant properties meaning that it could also help patients with issues such as Alzheimer’s and Parkinson’s disease.
+People use CBD oil to address a whole range of conditions, from pain to epilepsy.
+It is thought to be anti-inflammatory, antioxidant, and have neuroprotectant properties.
+Therefore, it may also help patients with medical conditions like Alzheimer’s and Parkinson’s disease.

 And since CBD oil contains only trace amounts of THC, it will not get you high as cannabis does.
-This means that it is now legal in most places around the world.
+Best yet, it is now legal in most places around the world.

 Hemp vs. Linen: Final Thoughts

-In our head to head comparison of hemp and linen, we have seen many similarities between these two remarkable natural fibers.
+We have seen many similarities between these two remarkable natural fibers in our head-to-head comparison of hemp and linen.
 However, in our opinion, there is a clear winner and that, of course, is hemp.